Dear Dani Grace and Jude,

 This table shows the different target levels and adjustable settings that impact the AID algorithms.
 Very simply, the lower the target can be set, the quicker the algorithm will start increasing the insulin.

-The second and more important consideration is how you can adjust the algorithm settings to make it more aggressive.
+The second consideration is if you can adjust the algorithm settings to make it more aggressive.

-It all comes down to active insulin time.
+It comes down to active insulin time and correction factor.

 Active insulin time is the duration the algorithm thinks the insulin lasts.
 When insulin is given for food or corrections, the algorithm uses active insulin time to calculate how much insulin on board there is that might drop the glucose level.
 This is then used in the calculations of how much extra insulin to give to tackle highs.
 The shorter you set it, the more aggressive the algorithm will be.